Anikethase/LargeNumberFactorialUsingC/README.md

 So above attachment gives you the perfect solution for finding Factorial of every number is in your mind.

-Not using any Pointer and Structure.
+Not used any Pointer and Structure.
 It's pretty easy to understand.

 Thank You!!!!